 How Direction Powers Work Inside a Trust

 Not every trust gives the trustee full control.
 Many trusts reserve certain powers for the person who created the trust, a cotrustee, or even an outside advisor.
-Arizona law recognizes these arrangements and spells out what happens when a trustee follows someone else's instructions.
+This is common with an irrevocable trust where the grantor's intent shapes how the trust operates long after it is signed.

 While a trust is revocable, the trustee may follow a direction of the settlor that is contrary to the terms of the trust.

-When trust assets are subject to someone else's direction, the trustee does not have to second-guess every instruction.
-They are not responsible for reviewing the investments or notifying beneficiaries about actions taken under those directions.
+When investment decisions are subject to someone else's direction, the trustee does not have to second-guess every instruction.
+They are not responsible for reviewing those directed investments or notifying beneficiaries about actions taken under those directions.

 The trustee is not subject to liability if the trustee acts pursuant to the direction, even if the actions constitute a breach of fiduciary duty, unless the trustee acts in bad faith or with reckless indifference.